 Join us for family performances with related activities and alternating adult lectures.
 All programs are free.

-The Kalamazoo Valley Museum’s new Sensory Saturday series offers a family day full of animal-themed crafts, activities, and silly songs.
-Families with children on the autism spectrum will enjoy a family concert by BenJammin at 11 a.m., planetarium shows at lower volumes at 12 p.m. and 1 p.m., interactive story times from 1 to 3 p.m., and hands-on activities and crafts from 1 to 4 p.m.
+The Kalamazoo Valley Museum’s Sensory Saturday series offers a family day full of crafts, activities, and songs related to peace and getting along on February 16.
+Families with children on the autism spectrum are invited to enjoy a family concert by Joe Reilly at 11 a.m., planetarium shows at lower volumes at 12 p.m. and 1 p.m., interactive story times from 1 to 3 p.m., and hands-on activities and crafts from 1 to 4 p.m.
 This free program is designed for families with children on the autism spectrum but is open to all visitors.

-The 12 p.m. planetarium show, In My Backyard, and the 1 p.m. show, Season of Light, will be shown at a lower volume.
-Visit our website for a description of other shows throughout the day, played at normal volume.
-Noise-canceling headphones are available for use at all shows.
+The 12 p.m. planetarium show, The Little Star That Could, and the 1 p.m. show, Polaris: The Space Submarine and the Mystery of the Polar Night, will be shown at a lower volume.
+Visit kalamazoomuseum.org for a description of other shows throughout the day played at normal volume.
 Tickets for the planetarium are $3 per person.

-The Museum offers sensory tools for use in the galleries, planetarium, and Theater.
-The Museum has a goal sheet with stickers for positive reinforcement, as well as a printed Museum guide to prepare for your visit.
-Stop by our information table to see what is available, and let us know what you find most helpful.
+The Museum offers sensory tools and noise-canceling headphones, available at the front desk, for use in the galleries, planetarium, and Theater.
+The Museum has a goal sheet with stickers for positive reinforcement, as well as a printed Museum guide to prepare for a visit.
+Stop by the information table to see what is available, and let Museum staff know which tools are most helpful.